pingcap/docs-dm/en/get-started.md

 - If you migrate data from MySQL Server, Percona Server, Percona XtraDB Cluster, Amazon Aurora or RDS, set the `flavor` option to `"mysql"`, which is the default value.
 This value is valid only when you are using a MySQL version between 5.5 (not included) and 8.0 (not included).
 - If you migrate data from MariaDB Server or MariaDB (Galera) Cluster, set `flavor = "mariadb"`.
 You can set this value only when you are using a MariaDB version later than 10.1.2.
-- Starting with DM 1.0.2, DM automatically generates the values of the `flavor` and `server-id` options.
+- Starting with DM 1.0.2, `dir` was removed, DM automatically generates the values of the `flavor` and `server-id` options.
 You do not need to manually configure these options in normal situations.
 - If `password` in the `[from]` configuration is not an empty string, you need to use dmctl to encrypt the password.
 Refer to [Encrypt the upstream MySQL user password using dmctl](deploy-a-dm-cluster-using-ansible.md#encrypt-the-upstream-mysql-user-password-using-dmctl) for detailed steps.

 Tasks are defined in YAML files.
 First, let's look at dmtask1.yaml: